Alaa Abd El-Fattah: Political activism and arrests

-Abd El-Fattah co-founded with his wife Manal Bahey El-Din Hassan (daughter of activist Bahi El-Din Hassan), the Egyptian blog aggregator Manalaa and Omraneya, the first Arab blog aggregators that did not restrict inclusion based on the content of the blog.
-In 2005, the Manalaa blog won the Special Reporters Without Borders Award in Deutsche Welle's Best of Blogs competition.
-He has supported initiatives that promote citizen journalism on social media and has more than 600,000 people following his personal Twitter and Facebook accounts.

-Abd El-Fattah has been questioned, arrested and detained on several occasions.
-He was arrested on 7 May 2006 when demonstrating for independent judiciary and released on 20 June 2006.
-On 30 October 2011, he was arrested for inciting violence at the 9 October Maspero clashes and released on 25 December 2011.
-On 26 March 2013, he was arrested for inciting aggression during a protest outside Muslim Brotherhood's headquarters, known as the Mokattam Clashes of March 2013 but was later acquitted on all charges.
-Two days later, on 28 March 2013, he was arrested and charged for torching former presidential candidate Ahmed Shafik’s campaign headquarters on 28 May 2012, and received a suspended 1-year jail term.
+Abd El-Fattah has been questioned, arrested, and detained on several occasions.
+He was arrested on 7 May 2006 when demonstrating for an independent judiciary, and was released on 20 June 2006.
+On 30 October 2011, he was arrested for inciting violence at the 9 October Maspero clashes, and was released on 25 December 2011.
+On 26 March 2013, he was arrested for inciting aggression during a protest outside the Muslim Brotherhood's headquarters, known as the Mokattam Clashes of March 2013 but was later acquitted on all charges.
+Two days later, on 28 March 2013, he was arrested and charged for torching former presidential candidate Ahmed Shafik's campaign headquarters on 28 May 2012, and received a suspended one-year jail term.
 On 28 November 2013, he was arrested for rallying, inciting violence, resisting authorities and violating the Anti-protest Law after a demonstration against military trials for civilians outside Shura Council building on 26 November 2013.

 He was initially released on 23 March 2014, after 115 days in detention.
 In June 2014, he was sentenced in absentia to 15 years in prison and detained again awaiting his retrial, during which time he went on a hunger strike.
-In his retrial on 15 September 2014, he was released on bail.
+He was rearrested on 15 September 2014, and released on bail.

-In 2021, an anthology of his writing—some smuggled out from his jail cell—translated into English by anonymous supporters, was published, under the title You Have Not Yet Been Defeated.
-It has a foreword by Naomi Klein.
+In October 2021, a collection of his writings — some smuggled out from his jail cell — translated into English by anonymous supporters, was published by Fitzcarraldo Editions under the title You Have Not Yet Been Defeated, with a foreword by Naomi Klein.
+Drawing on a decade of Abd El-Fattah's essays, newspaper columns, letters, article-length Facebook posts and tweets, the book "offers a kaleidoscopic view of his thoughts and interests ... all part of his effort to envision what a sustainable and equitable society, built on the strong foundations of a shared democratic culture, might look like."
+Among various positive reviews, that in Jacobin magazine noted: "These essays are necessary reading for anyone who wishes to understand the last decade of Egyptian politics."
+The Nation commented: "Alaa's writings suggest that some of the most radical ideas of our times are produced outside universities and that some of the most significant thinkers of our age are not academics."

-In July, 2022, an Arabic translation of the book was published by Jusur, a Lebanese publishing house based in Beirut, under the title Shabah' Al-Rabea'.
+In July 2022, an Arabic translation of Abd El-Fattah's book was published by Jusur, a Lebanese publishing house based in Beirut, under the title Shabah' Al-Rabea'.

-During his two-month detention in 2011, his son Khaled was born and during his three-month detention in 2014, his father Ahmed Seif El-Islam Hamad died.
+During his two-month detention in 2011, his son Khaled was born, and during his three-month detention in 2014, his father Ahmed Seif El-Islam Hamad died.